 In the wild, animal reproduction is dictated by circumstances and the will of each animal to mate with one mate over another, this is called natural selection.
 What humans have brought to the table is selective dog breeding: hand-picking who is going to breed who.

 The most obvious examples of selective dog breeding are purebred dogs, but selective breeding commonly happens at every supervised and planned breeding.
+On the other hand, random breeding and selecting two partners randomly.

 What is Selective Breeding in Dogs?